nishiratavo/Drone_vision/README.md

 Since this is a camera based tracking project it needs to do image processing, which can be quite easy with [OpenCV](https://opencv.org/).
 The image processing algorithm it is using right now is based on a color tracking approach.
 It creates a mask based on a RGB threshold then applies it on the original image, as a result we have only the green dot.
 As a final step it recognizes the green dot as a circle and sends the x,y position to the control algorithm.

 ### Control(PID)
 For the tracking it uses a simple [PID controller](https://en.wikipedia.org/wiki/PID_controller).
-The constants are optimized for the AR.Drone we used, so you may need to change them (just one line of code in controller.py).
+The constants are optimized for the AR.Drone we used, so you may need to change them (in controller.py).

+The front camera mode uses a PID controller in roll, altitude and pitch.
+The PIDs of roll and altitude are associated with the green pointer position.
+The pitch PID is associated with the position of the drone, it tries to make the drone stay in the same place.
+(You can change it at controller.py)

+The bottom camera mode uses a PID controller in roll and pitch.
+Both of them are associated with the green pointer position.
+(You can change it at controller.py)

+The line follower mode uses a PID controller in roll and yaw.
+The roll PID tries to centralize the drone with the led strip and the yaw PID tries to keep the drone parallel to the strip.
+(You can change it at controller.py)

+The waypoint mode uses a PID controller in roll, pitch and altitude.
+All of them are associated with user defined positions the drone needs to reach.
+(You can change it at waypoint.py)

 ## Prerequisites